Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 In Short:

 A joint account is about merging lives.
-A shared prepaid card is about managing them — together, but independently.
+A shared virtual card is about managing them — together, but independently.

 It’s the elegant middle ground for a generation that values connection without losing autonomy.